Very few people – even lawyers and law enforcement officers – really get how the law works.

 If any one particle (or person) was more equal or less equal, then it would set up an instant duality and, by definition, it would no longer be a Universe.
 None of the natural laws would work.

-Except if you agree to pretend that they are.
+Unless you agree that they are.

 The Law of the Land and the Law of the Sea

-But within the Law of the Land, we can make special arrangements with select other people – as long as they agree.
+Within the Law of the Land, we can make special arrangements with select other people – as long as they agree.
 We can, for example, agree that a specific piece of property belongs to you, but that I can use the property in certain ways as though it belongs to me, in exchange for me giving you certain benefits (such as money).

 But let’s say that, other than this one disagreement, Susan and Joel really get along and help each other in a lot of ways.
 Susan helps Joel grow his favourite sweet potatoes, and Joel does amazing things with Susan’s hair.
 They would both like to keep those and other wonderful aspects of their relationship, but they would lose that peace and sharing if one of them clubbed the other to death.

 They could go to their friend Louise who they both trust and follow whatever solution Louise comes up with for them.
 They could agree that Susan gets the garden plot but Joel gets all the sweet potatoes from it, as long as Joel keeps giving her the awesome hairstyles.

-Government Legislation is Maritime Law
+Government Legislation is the Law of the Sea (Maritime Law)

-The Law of the Sea (maritime law) is any contract law – the rules made up within groups of people called “societies” who are agreeing to a shared pretence of a drama on a stage.
-Almost all of us will agree to our pretend roles in the pretend drama on the pretend stage (or ship) called a “courtroom” …and, as part of this big agreement, we pretend that we’re not equal, that one person is the boss over the next person, who in turn is the boss over the other one.
+Within such societies, people can play pretend roles in the pretend drama on the pretend stage (or ship) called a “courtroom” …and, as part of this big agreement, pretend that we’re not equal, that one person is the boss over the next person, who in turn is the boss over the other one.

-Even though, according to the Law of the Land, we are all equal and all have equal rights to nourish, clothe, house, and heal our bodies from the land base where we live and to enter into relationships with other people and live together with them.
+Even though, according to the law of the land, we are all equal and all have equal rights to nourish, clothe, house, and heal our bodies from the land base where we live and to enter into relationships with other people and live together with them.

-The intention of constitutional documents is to form a public service so that the needs of many people can be met by pooling a little from everyone to produce large projects that can be enjoyed by all.
-Corporations are supposed to come together to do big projects like the Panama Canal or a cross-country railway system …and when their purpose is served, they’re supposed to dissolve.
+The intention of constitutional documents is to form a “public service” so that the needs of many people can be met by pooling a little from everyone to produce large projects that can be enjoyed by all.
+Legal “corporations” were originally designed to come together to do big projects like the Panama Canal or a cross-country railway system …and when their purpose was served, they were supposed to dissolve.